dandriskill/maca-challenge/README.md

 * Making chart data more dynamic (for example, only showing the last ten revenue reports, so the chart doesn't get too full)
 * Possibly abstract more logic from FE components.
 * Come up with more robust data options + insights.
+* Reduce unnecessary API requests to the server as a result of React hook re-renders.
 * Docker, CI/CD, etc.

 ## Where I Struggled